GiancarloCroce/PhyDCA/README.md

-# PhyDCA
+# PhyCA

 ----

-**PhyDCA** is *Julia* package that implements the inference of the *phylogenetic couplings* presented in the paper *"A multi-scale coevolutionary approach to predict protein-protein interactions"* by Giancarlo Croce, Thomas Gueudré, Maria Virginia Ruiz Cuevas, Matteo Figliuzzi, Hendrik Szurmant, Martin Weigt.
+**PhyCA** is *Julia* package that implements the inference of the *phyletic couplings* presented in the paper *"A multi-scale coevolutionary approach to predict protein-protein interactions"* by Giancarlo Croce, Thomas Gueudré, Maria Virginia Ruiz Cuevas, Victoria Keidel, Matteo Figliuzzi, Hendrik Szurmant, Martin Weigt.

 The **phylogenetic profiling** is a classic bioinformatics technique in which the joint presence or joint absence of two traits across large numbers of species is used to infer a meaningful biological connections